libsemigroups/libsemigroups/docs/source/api/fpsemi-examples.rst

    * - :cpp:any:`order_preserving_cyclic_inverse_monoid`
      - A presentation for the order-preserving part of the cyclic inverse monoid.

+   * - :cpp:any:`partial_isometries_cycle_graph_monoid`
+     - A presentation for the monoid of partial isometries of a cycle graph.

    * - :cpp:any:`not_symmetric_group`
      - A non-presentation for the symmetric group.
 .. cpp:namespace-pop::